The current tuberculosis situation in Germany and worldwide

 Tuberculosis situation in Germany

-In December 2023, the Robert Koch Institute published its annual report on the epidemiology of tuberculosis (TB) in Germany.
-In 2022, a total of 4,076 patients were newly diagnosed with tuberculosis in Germany.
-This corresponds to an incidence of 4.9 new cases/100,000 inhabitants.
-For the first time since 2016, there was a slight increase in TB case numbers of 3.5%.
-Demographically, men (with an incidence of 6.5/100,000 inhabitants, almost twice as often as women) and young adults in the 25 to 29 age group (incidence of 10.7/100,000) were once again among the groups most frequently affected by TB in 2022.
-New cases among children have also risen in parallel to new cases among adults: In 2022, a total of 190 children contracted TB (incidence of 1.6/100,000), most commonly infants under the age of 5.
+In December 2023, the Robert Koch Institute published the annual report on the epidemiology of tuberculosis (TB) in Germany.
+In 2022, a total of 4,076 patients in Germany were newly diagnosed with tuberculosis.
+This corresponds to an incidence of 4.9 new cases per 100,000 inhabitants.
+This marks, for the first time since 2016, a slight increase in TB case numbers, with a rise of 3.5%.
+Demographically, men were once again among the most frequently affected groups in 2022 (with an incidence of 6.5 per 100,000 inhabitants, almost twice as high as that of women), as well as young adults aged 25 to 29 years (incidence of 10.7 per 100,000).
+New cases among children also increased in parallel with those in adults: in 2022, a total of 190 children developed TB (incidence of 1.6 per 100,000), with the highest rates observed among children under 5 years of age.

-The incidence of multidrug-resistant (MDR) TB has also risen significantly in parallel with the total number of cases.
+In parallel with the total number of cases, the incidence of multidrug-resistant (MDR) TB has also risen significantly.
 Compared to the previous year (2021: 77 cases, 2.6%), the number of MDR-TB cases more than doubled in 2022 (166 cases, 5.7%), with the highest proportion among patients born in one of the post-Soviet states (29.8% vs. 1.7% among those born in Germany).
-Pre-extensively resistant (pre-XDR-TB) and XDR-TB occurred in 33 and 4 cases respectively.
-The current statistics on tuberculosis cases are recorded by the Robert Koch Institute (RKI), which evaluates and publishes them in the Epidemiological Report at the end of the following year.
-On World Tuberculosis Day, which takes place every year on March 24, the RKI publishes a bulletin on tuberculosis in which the statistically recorded case numbers of the previous year are presented.
+Pre-extensively drug-resistant (pre-XDR-TB) and XDR-TB occurred in 33 and 4 cases, respectively.
+The current statistics on tuberculosis cases are recorded by the Robert Koch Institute (RKI), which analyzes and publishes them in the Epidemiological Report at the end of the following year.
+On World Tuberculosis Day, which takes place each year on March 24, the RKI publishes a bulletin on tuberculosis presenting the statistically recorded case numbers of the previous year.

 Current TB case numbers for Germany